openedx/paragon/www/README.md

 1. Environment variable.
 This will allow you to persist the state of a feature flag at build time, with no way to disable it.
 2. Query parameter.
 Adding `?feature=` to the URL as a query parameter, you can temporarily enable one or more features.

+### Feature Flags information
+Listed features below are set up in the doc site.
+Some features can be enabled by default.
+To disable a specific feature, don't pass anything to the corresponding variable.

+#### Axe
+[Axe](https://www.npmjs.com/package/axe-core) is an accessibility testing engine for websites and other HTML-based user interfaces.
+By default, it is enabled and controlled by `FEATURE_ENABLE_AXE`.
+Open the console on a particular page on the site to see warning and errors from this package.

 ## A note about .mdx files

 MDX is a flavor of Markdown that affords writing JSX directly inside markdown files.
 For more information visit the website: [https://mdxjs.com/](https://mdxjs.com/).